Skip to content ↓

 Importantly, we can provide a safe place to discuss these issues so they learn how to protect themselves.

-KEY TERMS
+PREVENT STRATEGY - KEY TERMS

-Extremism – vocal or active opposition to fundamental British values such as democracy, the rule of law and tolerance of different faiths and beliefs.
+Extremism Vocal or active opposition to fundamental British values such as democracy, the rule of law and tolerance of different faiths and beliefs.

-Terrorism – a violent action against people or property, designed to create fear and advance a political, religious or ideological cause.
+Terrorism A violent action against people or property, designed to create fear and advance a political, religious or ideological cause.

-Radicalisation – the process by which a person comes to support extremism and terrorism.
+Radicalisation The process by which a person comes to support extremism and terrorism.

 WHAT DOES THIS MEAN AT OUR SCHOOL?